julzaza/wildwitchherbs/_posts/2026-01-17-forbidden-herbs-for-women.md

 **Why did folklore mix spiritual and practical caution?**
 Because life, reproduction, and liminal states were intertwined.
 Herbs served **physical, spiritual, and social purposes**, making respect and ritual a form of safety.

+**Which forbidden herb appears across multiple cultures?**
+Mandrake, henbane, and belladonna appear in European, Middle Eastern, and Indigenous records.
+Each culture emphasized caution during pregnancy, menstruation, or ritual use, showing a global awareness of their potency and risk.

+**Were forbidden herbs ever used safely by women?**
+Yes.
+Women often used these herbs under supervision, during apprenticeships, or within ritual frameworks.
+Safety relied on precise timing, correct preparation, and adherence to culturally transmitted knowledge."

 ---